JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 # PROJECT WORK

 ## Selected Topic - Bitcoin Predictive Analysis and Visualization
 Our group selected to work with the Bitcoin Historical Data (Jan 2012 to March 2021).
+Bitcoin / BTC (shorthand) - A form of digital currency created in 2009, that is created and distributed on a peer-to-peer basis.
+It has no central bank - transactions are conducted directly between individuals.
+Bitcoin is the most of cryptocurrency.
 Bitcoin is the longest running and most well known cryptocurrency.

 ## Reason the topic was selected
 1) The team members are cryptocurrency enthusiasts.